every path starts here,

 Tryouts required

-- Team selections announced within one week
+- Team selections announced within one week of tryouts

 No tryouts required